DenizenScript/Denizen-For-Bukkit-Docs/source/docs/getting-started/dscript-format.rst

 .. rst-class:: figurecaption

-Figure 1.3.4: An indentation demonstration
+**Figure 1.3.4** An indentation demonstration

-In this example, there are **two task scripts** (we will cover what task scripts are in [TODO: ADD SECTION REFERENCE]).
+In this example, there are **two task scripts** (we will cover what task scripts are in :doc:`Section 2.3<../basics-of-scripting/your-first-task-script>`).
 If you were to highlight each script, you would see that each indentation is formed using 4 spaces.
-You don’t always have to use 4 spaces!
-Indentation using 2, 6, or even 8 spaces are all perfectly acceptable (indentations using an odd number of spaces are not)!
-Just remember to be consistent and organize your script well.

 Indentation clearly tells Denizen which are script containers (the lines that are not indented) and what belongs to each script container (the lines that are